GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.09.04

+Fixed bug in `gam whatis <EmailItem>` where the check for an invitable user always failed.

+Fixed bug in `gam print shareddriveorganizers` where no organizers were displayed when `domain` in `gam.cfg` was blank.

+Updated to Python 3.13.5

 ### 7.09.03

 Updated `gam <UserTypeEntity> create focustime|outofoffice ... timerange <Time> <Time>` to check